Python static type checker (mypy)

 Sometimes, a function’s type is most precisely expressed as a few possibilities, and which possibility can be determined by looking at the arguments.
 You can express that idea in a way mypy understands using @overload.
 For example, check_list returns a Validator function that verifies that an object is a list, raising an exception if it isn’t.

 It supports being passed a sub_validator, which will verify that each element in the list has a given type as well.
-One can express the idea “If sub_validator validates that something is a ResultT, check_list(sub_validator) validators that something is a List[ResultT] as follows:
+One can express the idea “If sub_validator validates that something is a ResultT, check_list(sub_validator) validates that something is a List[ResultT] as follows:

 @overload